 The District's Injury and Illness Prevention Program defines LWD's safety practices and establishes responsibilities for the administration and coordination of the safety program.
-It covers the following areas: responsibilities, safety compliance, communication, hazard assessment, accident investigations, training, reporting procedures and hazard corrections.
+It covers the following areas: responsibilities, inspections, accident investigations, training, safety and emergency procedures, reporting procedures, two-way communication, disciplinary procedures and effectiveness measures.